Tuesday, 1 July 2008

 On my visit to the ground in 2007 I stood in the shed behind the goal, which had around twelve rows of terracing with around a hundred seats next to a segregated section which was used by Farsley when hosting a big club.
 The far touchline and behind the goal was just a few steps deep with no covering.

 The terrace continued round to the Main Stand which held 400 seats with an unobstructed view.
 There was then a flat section up to the corner flag where the portable refreshments caravan stood in a position where you couldn't see the game while queueing.
-Behind this there was a large two roomed clubhouse along with it's own beer garden with shelter for smokers.
+Behind this, there was a large two-roomed clubhouse along with its own beer garden with shelter for smokers.

 Farsley AFC 2 Scarborough Athletic 2 (Tuesday 17th March 2015) Northern Premier League Division One North (att: 281)